GrumpyOldTroll/ietf-driad/draft-jholland-mboned-driad-amt-discovery.md

 (see {{RFC8126}}).

-    [TBD: should the relay type registry try to combine with the gateway type from [RFC4025], Section 2.3 and 2.5?
-They are semantically very similar.
+    [TBD: should the relay type registry try to combine with the gateway type from Section 2.3 of [RFC4025] and Section 2.5 of [RFC4025]?
+They are semantically very similar. https://www.ietf.org/assignments/
-      https://www.ietf.org/assignments/
         ipseckey-rr-parameters/ipseckey-rr-parameters.xml
     ]